7 Practical Applications of IIoT in Industrial Automation

 Edge connectivity helps to transfer the real-time machine data to a central cloud application, using BACnet or Modbus protocols.
 For custom applications, you can use the rise of open cloud systems.
 They usually provide an API to collect data at specific intervals and transfer it to your Building Automation System (BMS) for central monitoring.

-Looking for more inspiration?
+Looking for more inspiration for IoT projects and applications of industrial IoT in the industrial sector?
 Check our IIoT case studies.

-IXON Cloud offers a user-friendly solution to all these problems via an affordable all-in-one Industrial IoT platform.
-It’s plug & play, scalable and secure.
-The IXON Cloud and IXrouter (integrated edge gateway / VPN router) can handle any industrial application.
-It helps engineers with reliable and secure machine access and provides added value to end-users with insights and mobile access to control their machine.
+IXON offers a user-friendly Industrial IoT solution to machine builders called IXON Cloud which is a plug & play, scalable and secure IIoT solution.
+The IXON Cloud and IXrouter (integrated edge gateway / VPN router) can handle any industrial application and offers machine builders reliable and secure machine access, data acquisition, dashboard and alarm tools in one single platform.